 Facts of the Case

 The two patents at issue involved a device that manages the flow of oxygen gas mixtures to torches used by glass artists.
-There was no question that Oxygen Frog infringed the two patents.
+There was no question that Oxygen Frog infringed two patents held by HVLP02.
 The only question at trial was whether the device used a method for controlling the flow of oxygen that would have been obvious to a person with ordinary skill in the field in light of existing ideas and technology.

 To establish that the technology underlying the patents was a matter of public knowledge before the patents were issued, Oxygen Frog pointed to a blog post on a glass blowing internet forum that described an oxygen system.
 That system was similar to the patented device, but it involved a single circuit while the patented device used two circuits, one to provide power to oxygen generators and the second to provide power to an air compressor.

 Oxygen Frog also pointed to a video that was posted online by Tyler Piedbes, a glass blowing artist.
 Oxygen Frog deposed Piedbes and played most of the deposition for the jury.
 Oxygen Frog did not offer Piedbes as an expert witness.

 Piedbes was asked whether he thought adding a second circuit to the oxygen system described online was an obvious modification.
 HVLPO2 objected that Piedbes was not offering admissible lay testimony because an opinion about obviousness could only be provided by an expert witness.
 The trial judge overruled the objection and Piedbes answered “yes.”